Table of contents

 Copy link to Cross-border resources to TOSSD recipients (Pillar 1)Geographic allocation

 Copy link to Geographic allocationIn 2023, Brazil allocated USD 30.2 million (62%) of TOSSD as cross-border resources in support of 79 countries and territories.
 Partners receiving the largest support included Mozambique, Angola, the Bolivarian Republic of Venezuela and Chile.
-A majority of cross-border flows was provided to Latin America and the Caribbean (37%) and Africa (29%).
+Most cross-border flows were provided to Latin America and the Caribbean (37%) and Africa (29%).
 Twelve per cent (USD 5.9 million) of Brazil’s cross-border resources had a regional scope while 26% (USD 12.9 million) were unallocated by region.

 Sectoral distribution